Nide17/findgrep/README.md

  By default, the search will examine only C and C++ files—that is,  those that end in .c, .cpp, h, or .hpp But this can be overridden via command line options.

- __ <egrep-pattern>__ is an extended regular expression as used by grep -E
+ __<egrep-pattern>__ is an extended regular expression as used by grep -E

 __Options can be one or more of:__

---c mode (the default):  search files ending in .c, .h, .cpp and .hpp
+&nbsp; --c mode (the default):  search files ending in .c, .h, .cpp and .hpp

---py                      Python mode: search files ending in .py, .json, and .xml
+&nbsp; --py                      Python mode: search files ending in .py, .json, and .xml

---text                    Text mode: search files ending in .txt, .texi, .md, or beginning with the name README.
+&nbsp; --text                    Text mode: search files ending in .txt, .texi, .md, or beginning with the name README.

---all                     Look at all files, not just C/C++ files
+&nbsp; --all                     Look at all files, not just C/C++ files

--h | --help               Print this usage message and exit
+&nbsp; -h | --help               Print this usage message and exit

--i | --insensitive        Perform case insensitive search (default is case sensitive)
+&nbsp; -i | --insensitive        Perform case insensitive search (default is case sensitive)

---top <rootdir>           Set the root directory of the search; default is cwd
+&nbsp; --top <rootdir>           Set the root directory of the search; default is cwd

---up                      Set the root of the search to parent of cwd; equivalent to --top=..
+&nbsp; --up                      Set the root of the search to parent of cwd; equivalent to --top=..

  __AUTHOR__